devops329/devops/instruction/jest/jest.md

 module.exports = Pipeline;
 ```

-Using mocked functions it is easy to write a test that verifies that each step added to the pipeline is called at the appropriate number of times and with the right data.
+Using mocked functions, it is easy to write a test that verifies that each step added to the pipeline is called the appropriate number of times and with the right data.

 ```js
 test('mocking callback functions', () => {